-You can say it is a form of compromise, but we can also say it makes us behave optimistically and ignore so many trivial things that would hardly make much difference in our lives.
+You can say it is a compromise, but it makes us behave optimistically and tend to ignore so many trivial things that would hardly make much difference in our lives.
 But somewhere down, we are so conditioned to become non-assertive and so much used to the happenings around us that it hardly matters whatever happens in our lives.

 - Mediocrity: It can sometimes lead to a tolerance for mediocrity, as people may not strive for excellence if they believe “Chalta Hai” is good enough.